What Does "HOLEY" Mean? The Complete Holey Definition

 HOLEY in NYT Connections #1115 — Why Did It Appear?

-In NYT Connections #1115, published on 2026-04-10, HOLEY appeared in the blue group, the hardest category, titled The other words in the group were and , all of which can describe cheese characteristics or cheese varieties.
+In NYT Connections #1115, published on 2026-04-10, HOLEY appeared in the blue group, the hardest category, titled “DESCRIPTORS FOR SWISS CHEESE.”
+The other words in the group were FIRM, NUTTY, and SWISS, all of which can describe cheese characteristics or cheese varieties.
 That made HOLEY the most visually obvious fit once the theme was recognized, because Swiss cheese is famously full of holes.